MartinTBrown/Kepler-Solver/README.md

 	go wrong due to rounding errors.
 Normal mode only errors worse than the high watermark are reported. keplersolver 100005	will do a random challenge test against the reference algorithm

+ ### TOY stand alone versions
+ 	Sample code in C/C++, Fortran95 and as an Excel spreadsheet in CSV format which each implement the main algorithms and reference algorithms from Landis Markely FLM95 and Lynden-Bell DLB15

 ### verify.cpp
 	Contains sanity tests of a few routines and two more generic test frames keplersolver 200 <method1> <method> 	takes a pair of the other starter methods and compares them